jckkrr/AusVotes2022_TPPanalysis/README.md

 Swings per seat are analyses against a range of social and other factors in an effort to try to determine why there was not a national trend.

-This research was undertaken during the research of a major report into the election for political campaign group GetUp!.
+This research was undertaken during the research of a major report into the election for a high-profile political think-tank and campaign group.